finfet/kestrel/README.md

 BSD-3-Clause, without any additonal terms or conditions.

-## Security Warning
+> [!WARNING]

-To the best of my knowledge, Kestrel is secure.
-However, this software has not yet undergone a formal security audit.
+> To the best of my knowledge, Kestrel is secure.
+However, this software has
+> not yet undergone a formal security audit.
 Swim at your own risk.